Faculty Research & Creative Activities

 - email firstname.lastname@example.org or email@example.com

 Do not include the final letter grade in any communication with students.
 They will receive their official final grade in the course only through the Registrar.
 If a student has a ‘hold’ on their record they are prohibited from viewing their final grades

 Visit Enrollment Services and Student Records for more information.

 Refer to Automated Grade Revision Process for instructions on revising a student’s grade directly through RAMSS.
-If you submit a Grade Revision you must also submit an updated Grade breakdown to the Academic Coordinator for the department's records.
+If you submit a Grade Revision you must also submit an updated Grade breakdown to Niki Makropoulos for the department's records.

 - A printedPDF file Grade Revision Form is required for any grade revision from longer than one year ago

 - Incomplete (INC) Grades are not resolved through RAMSS

 - Please consult with Niki Makropoulos if you have questions about the grade revision process.